axelerant/testimonials-widget/readme.txt

 * Gravatar image is configured in the Avatar section of Discussion Settings

 = Languages =
-You can translate this plugin into your own if it's not done so already.
+You can translate this plugin into your own language if it's not done so already.
 The localization file `testimonials-widget.pot` can be found in the `languages` folder of this plugin.
 After translation, please [send the localized file](http://typo3vagabond.com/contact-typo3vagabond/) to the plugin author.

 = Background & Thanks =
 Version 2.0.0 of Testimonials Widget is a complete rewrite based upon a composite of ideas from user feedback and grokking the plugins [Imperfect Quotes](http://www.swarmstrategies.com/imperfect-quotes/), [IvyCat Ajax Testimonials](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/), [Quotes Collection](http://srinig.com/wordpress/plugins/quotes-collection/), and [TB Testimonials](http://travisballard.com/wordpress/tb-testimonials/).
 Thank you to these plugin developers for their efforts that have helped inspire this rewrite.